davidrichards/davidrichards.github.io/_posts/2014-12-10-pairing-makes-progress.markdown

 __Humor__ was my best ally in the experience.
 Any time I could tell a little joke or keep things light, my pair seemed to relax more and lean more into the experience.

 That's about it for now.
 I'll share more experiences as I have them.
 I'll also talk with some of these super pair-ers and see what they'd suggest.
+The invitation is still open, of course.
+If you'd like to stretch your coding muscles, drop me a line at <david@hirablecoder.com> and we'll find a time to do this.